 Is it time for the Beckham Experiment Part II?
 Calling Grant Wahl….I’d say so.
 Let’s revisit this “Beckham experiment” in the MLS.
 Was Beckham coming to the United States a success on and off the field…

 I’ve always been a fan of Beckham, not because of his sleeve tattoos, but because he can flat out play the game like few others.
 Beckham has won titles at Manchester United, Real Madrid and nearly with AC Milan.
-He will go down in soccer history as the best crosser of the ball to ever play.
+He will go down in soccer history as the best crosser of the soccer ball to ever play.
 As for free kicks, Beckham changed the game there too.
 Making his free kick a must see event in and of itself.

 And Beckham’s addition to the MLS, which seemed like a dream and a bust to certain people at certain points in time, has brought the MLS to new heights as a league.
 It all seemed so absurd, as the price tag was incredible to bring Beckham over, especially when compared to the league average salary. ($250 million in salary and endorsement deals)